MMIV-ML/fastMONAI/CONTRIBUTING.md

 # How to contribute
-We are following the same contribution policy as fastai: https://github.com/fastai/nbdev/blob/master/CONTRIBUTING.md
+fastMONAI follows the same contribution policy as fastai: https://github.com/fastai/nbdev/blob/master/CONTRIBUTING.md